nautobot/nautobot/nautobot/docs/development/templates.md

 ## Bulk Edit

-The base view for bulk object change is `generic/object_bulk_edit.html`.
+The base template for bulk object change is `generic/object_bulk_edit.html`.
 It does not provide any blocks for customizing the user experience.

 ## Bulk Import

-The base view for bulk object import is `generic/object_bulk_import.html`.
+The base template for bulk object import is `generic/object_bulk_import.html`, with the following blocks:

-The blocks that views may override are:

 - `tabs`: may provide tabs at the top of the page.
 The default import view is not tabbed.

 ## Bulk Deletion

-The base view for bulk object deletion is `generic/object_bulk_delete.html`.

-It provides the following custom blocks:
+The base template for bulk object deletion is `generic/object_bulk_delete.html`, with the following blocks:

 - `message_extra`: provides a way to add to the default message.

-**Note**: contrary to the deletion of a single object, this view does *not* provide a way to completely override the deletion message.
+**Note**: contrary to the deletion of a single object, this template does *not* provide a way to completely override the deletion message.

 ## Bulk Renaming

-The base view for renaming object in bulk is `generic/object_bulk_rename.html`.
+The base template for renaming objects in bulk is `generic/object_bulk_rename.html`.
 It does not provide any blocks for customizing the user experience.